-As I mentioned, my other community constituency of Igloolik has undergone much stressful challenges in trying to deal with the LHO locally.
-Now, as I asked the minister earlier, and which I forgot to mention, Mr. Speaker, can this minister commit to touring my constituency in the future to ensure that our issues we raised in this spring session can be checked firsthand, either to Igloolik elders' care facility or the local housing organization?
+As I mentioned, my other constituency community of Igloolik has undergone much stressful challenges in trying to deal with the local housing association.
+As I said, I was going to ask the minister this question.
+Mr. Speaker, can the minister commit to touring my constituency in the future to ensure that the issues we raised in this spring session can be checked firsthand, either to Igloolik elders' care facility or the local housing association?

-Can the minister approve the meeting with the elders, the hamlet, and the local housing authority?
 Can the minister agree to come and visit the community?
 Thank you, Mr. Speaker.